sujeet424/Ecommerce-Sales-Analysis-Dashboard-Excel/README.md

 **Dashboard Outcomes (Tasks Accomplished)**
 1. Conducted in-depth data analysis on E-commerce Sales Data to gain some meaningful insights for each region and segment.
-2. Developed an interactive dashboard with 5 KPIs,multiple filters and 6 dynamic charts in Excel.
+2. Developed an interactive dashboard with 5 KPIs, multiple filters, and 6 dynamic charts in Excel.
 3. Created a Combo Chart for showcasing Sales of the products and Profits from each month.
 4. Determined the Best Selling Products and the Top 5 Premium Customers
 5. Build a Pie Chart and Column Chart for Category-wise Profit and Sales respectively.